alaa-mekibes/nft-preview-card-component-frontend-mentor/README.md

 ### What I learned

-I have now mastered the use of shadow, and I have learned to add multiple shadows.
+I have now mastered the use of `box-shadow`, and I have learned to add multiple box-shadows.

 ```css
 box-shadow:
           0 5px 0px 15px rgb(11, 22, 40),
           0 10px 0px 40px rgba(11, 22, 40, 0.372)
 ```

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.